livz/livz.github.io/_posts/2018-05-18-UnderTheWire-Trebek.md

   <p>The password for trebek13 is the username of the user who created the user Lor San Tekka as depicted in the event logs on the desktop PLUS the name of the file on the desktop.</p>
 </blockquote>

-The straighforward bi first, the file on the Desktop:
+The straighforward bit first, the file on the Desktop:

 ```posh
 PS C:\Users\trebek12\Documents> ls ..\Desktop